Avatar

 Sep 2017 – Aug 2018

-BSc in Medical Laboratory Science and Technology, University of Nairobi
+BSc in Medical Laboratory Science and Technology, University of Nairobi, Kenya

 Thesis: Prevalence of pre-cancerous lesions among adult women presenting for Pap smear tests at the Kenyatta National Hospital, Nairobi.